ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/pqc-ml-kem.md

 ## Error handling

-All functions return `Result<(), eIcicleError>`.
+All functions return `Result<(), IcicleError>`.
 An error is raised for invalid buffer sizes, mismatched device selection, or when the selected backend is not available.

 ---